slalom-consulting-ltd/terraform-guidelines/README.md

   - id: markdownlint
 ```

-Remembering to install at the root of your repo.

 ``` bash
 pre-commit install
 ```

 ### main.tf

 This is an expected file for Terraform modules.
-I don't use it.
-Remove it if this a template and add a module.tf.
+Remove it if this a template and add a **module.tf**.

 ### Makefile

+A helper file.
 This is just to make like easier for you.
 Problematic if you are cross platform as make isn't very good/awful at that.
-If I do use Windows I update  the PowerShell with equivalent helper functions instead.
+If you use Windows update the PowerShell profile with equivalent helper functions instead.

 ```makefile
 #Makefile